lsst-ts/observatory-ops-docs/project/WBSExample.rst

 The building and site preparation was done by Besalco as part of the main summit facility contract.
 Below are documents specifically related to the Auxiliary Telescope area.

-The applicable architectural drawings for the building are as follows:

-- Link to drawings

-The applicable survey drawings for the mountain top may also be useful.

-- Link to drawings
+- `Architectural drawings for the building <https://docushare.lsst.org/docushare/dsweb/View/Collection-4668>`__.
+The fully as-built drawings are not yet available.
+The AuxTel drawings are the last ~5 in the list.

+- Applicable Survey Drawings (TBR)

 Electrical
 ----------